-\begin{rem} A particular case of application of the above theorem is when $Z$ is obtained from a Galton-Watson multi-type process (see below for a more precise definition) by adding a population-dependent death rate.
+\begin{rem} A particular case of application of the above theorem is when $Z$ is obtained from a Galton-Watson multi-type process (see below for a more precise definition) with additional population-dependent death rates.
 For example, one can assume that additional death events may affect a fraction of the population, modelling global death events.
 In this case, compared to the Galton-Watson case, the independence between the progeny of individuals breaks down.
 Another situation covered by the above result is the case where the domain of absorption of $Z$ is a larger set than $0$, for example the process may be absorbed when it reaches one edge of $\Z^d_+$ (i.e.\ when one type disappears).
-Another typical application of Theorem~\ref{thm:GW-dominated-bis} is the case of population-depen\-dent Galton-Watson processes, i.e.\ of processes such that, given $Z_n$, $Z_{n+1}$ is the sum of $|Z_n|$ independent random variables whose law may depend on $Z_n$.
+Another typical application of Theorem~\ref{thm:GW-dominated-bis} is the case of population-depen\-dent Galton-Watson processes, i.e.\ of processes such that, given $Z_n$, $Z_{n+1}$ is the sum of $|Z_n|$ i.i.d.\ random variables whose law may depend on $Z_n$.
 In this situation, Theorem~\ref{thm:GW-dominated-bis} and its consequences stated in Section~\ref{sec:main-discrete-time} generalize the results of~\cite{gosselin-01} to the multi-type situation and provides finer results on the domain of attraction of the minimal quasi-stationary distribution.
-The reducible cases considered in~\cite{gosselin-01} can also be recovered using the criterion of Theorem~\ref{thm:three-comm-class-1} in Section~\ref{sec:three-com-class}.
+The reducible cases considered in~\cite{gosselin-01} can also be recovered using the criterion of Theorem~\ref{thm:three-comm-class-1} in Section~\ref{sec:three-com-class} or the criteria of~\cite{ChampagnatVillemonais2022}.
 Of course, the above cases may be combined. \end{rem}

 Let us now consider the case of multi-type Galton-Watson processes.
 A Mar\-kov process $(Z_n,n\in\ZZ_+)$ evolving in $\Z^d_+=E\cup\{\d\}$ absorbed at $\d=0$ is called a Galton-Watson process with $d$ types if, for all $n\geq 0$ and all $i\in\{1,\ldots,d\}$,